slotix/dbconvert-streams-website/docs/sources/postgresql/postgresql-server.md

 ---
-title: PostgreSQL CDC Reader configuration.
+title: PostgreSQL Reader configuration.
-description: Using PostgreSQL CDC.
-Server config.
+description: Using PostgreSQL as a source.
 Postgres reader properties.
 layout: doc
 lastUpdated: true
 ---

 # {{ $frontmatter.title }}

+The DBConvert Streams platform offers support for ingesting data from PostgreSQL databases.
+It provides two options for data ingestion, depending on the chosen reader mode.

+## CDC reading mode
 ![Transaction Log Change Data Capture](/images/postgresql/postgresql-cdc.png)

-DBConvert Streams platform ingests data from a PostgreSQL database via Write Ahead Logs (WALs) that collect data about changes made to a PostgreSQL server.
+In the first CDC mode, DBConvert Streams can ingest data from PostgreSQL using Write-Ahead Logs (WALs).
+By analyzing the WALs, the platform can capture the changes made to the database, including INSERT, UPDATE, and DELETE operations.
+This approach ensures accurate and comprehensive data ingestion by capturing row-level events directly from the database's transaction logs.

 DBS PostgreSQL Reader uses [Logical Replication](https://www.postgresql.org/docs/10/logical-replication.html) that was introduced in PostgreSQL 10 to capture changes in a Postgres database.

-Incoming `INSERT`, `UPDATE`, and `DELETE` events from WAL transaction logs are decoded using the standard logic decoding plugin `pgoutput`, which is shipped with PostgreSQL natively.

 Data change Events consumed from [logical decoding stream](https://www.postgresql.org/docs/current/protocol-replication.html) are then sent to the DBConvert Event Hub.

 Please read the [PostgreSQL Change Data Capture (CDC)](https://dbconvert.com/blog/postgresql-change-data-capture-cdc/) article on our blog for a deeper understanding of Postgres CDC.

+Incoming `INSERT`, `UPDATE`, and `DELETE` events from WAL transaction logs are decoded using the standard logic decoding plugin `pgoutput`, which is shipped with PostgreSQL natively.

+## Conversion mode.
+Alternatively, DBConvert Streams can read data directly from the tables in the PostgreSQL database.
+This method involves extracting data records from the source tables without relying on the WALs.
+It provides a more direct way of accessing the data for further processing.

+Conversion mode is specifically designed for one-time data transfers, such as database migration or consolidation, where the focus is on moving the existing data from the source PostgreSQL database to the target database.
+When operating in conversion mode with PostgreSQL, DBConvert Streams directly reads the data from the tables of the source database.
+It establishes a connection to the PostgreSQL database using the provided connection details, such as the host, port, username, password, and database name.

+DBConvert Streams performs schema discovery to understand the structure of the tables and retrieves the data in chunks to optimize performance.

+During the conversion process, DBConvert Streams handles data type conversions, ensuring that the data from PostgreSQL is appropriately transformed to match the target database's requirements.
+It maps the source and target schemas, accommodating differences in table structures, column names, or data types.

 ### Supported Databases.